 Because most of the heat in a conservatory escapes and enters through the roof, the best insulating blinds are ones that work well as roof blinds.
 We have designed our pure™ Pleated Blinds to fit into the awkward shapes found in conservatory roofs, so there is as little exposed glass as possible – meaning there are fewer areas for heat to get through.

-pure™ Pinoleum Blinds
+pure™ Pinoleum Blinds for a Conservatory

-Popular in timber conservatories and orangeries, pure™ Pinoleum Blinds also excellent for insulation.
-The natural heat absorption of wood, especially Basswood, mean that wood blinds often outperform fabrics when it comes to heat loss.
+Popular in timber conservatories and orangeries, pure™ Pinoleum Blinds are also excellent for insulation.
+The natural heat absorption of wood, especially Basswood, means that wood blinds often outperform fabrics when it comes to heat loss.
 However, with the addition of optional Solar Lining, pure™ Pinoleum Blinds become some of the best insulating blinds available.

 Like the pure™ Pleated Blinds, we have also designed for them to fit into awkward shapes in conservatory roofs; letting as little heat through as possible.

 Duette® blinds have a honeycomb structure, which means air is trapped between the two layers of fabric.
 This makes them very energy efficient and excellent at insulation.
-The fabrics design also means it can reflect the sun, so are very efficient in the summer too.
+The fabrics design also means it can reflect the sun, so they’re very efficient in the summer too.

 Although they create an area of trapped air between the blind and the glass, roller blinds are often fitted so far away that the insulation effects are diminished.
 They also usually have large gaps between each blind, letting heat and light through.